 It has a unique graphite processing method that lets it be more environmentally responsible as well as price competitive.
-And it doesn’t rely on the Chinese supply chain, which has been inconsistent with lockdowns.
+And it doesn’t rely on the Chinese supply chain, which has recently been inconsistent with lockdowns.

 Other Graphite Investing Opportunities to Consider